The career archive of a NYC paramedic

 She had done a good job of convincing the inept staff that something asthma-like was going on.
 I wondered if they had ever dealt with a real asthma patient.
 The staff was in a panic, knocking things over and bumping into each other, trying to fill her nebulizer device.
 We, on the other hand, were extremely familiar with asthma and all of its manifestations.
 It made up a major percentage of our call volume.
 We gave her performance a decided thumbs down.

-All of her ‘wheezing’ was caused by a concerted effort on her part to constrict her throat muscles.
-Her lungs were absolutely clear.
-Because she had to un-constrict her throat muscles to talk to us, her ‘asthma’ was temporarily abated when she answered our questions.
 I discreetly pointed out to one of the nurses how miraculous her recovery was.
 The nurse seemed to feel it was their quick action with the nebulizer that was responsible, despite a floor wet with spilled asthma medication.
 My faith in those accreditations on the wall continued to wane.

 We took the asthma-girl to the same hospital as the seizure-boy because it was the closest.
 As per the policy of the detention facility, each trip to the hospital meant that two corrections officers were needed to accompany the patient.
 At the hospital, the two pairs of officers met up.
 They resented that their day had been interrupted by extraneous visits to the hospital, as it left them short-staffed at the facility.
 They too suspected the youngsters were faking their illnesses and they were furious.